lucrae/texlite/README.md

 TeXLite is still in development and has plenty of features and fixes yet to come!
 If you can help with that, no matter to what degree, contributions to the project are greatly appreciated.
 Notes on contributing:

-- If you have any issues/bugs/requests, or want to know what code is in need of writing, please go to the [Issues](https://github.com/lucrae/texlite/issues) page.
+- If you have any issues/bugs/requests, or want to know what code is in need of writing, please go to [Issues](https://github.com/lucrae/texlite/issues).

 - If you're new to contributing, that's okay!
 Refer to [this great guide](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) on how to get started.